TABLE OF CONTENTS

 There's never a shortage of chores to do in your outdoor cannabis garden ever season!
 Even when you're not able to grow because of weather, you can still plan and prepare for next season and build strong soil.

-Enroll in Cannabis Training University’s online marijuana college for a complete cannabis education program.
+Enroll in Cannabis Training University’s online weed college for a complete cannabis education program.
 Learn the ins and outs of growing cannabis from seed to harvest.

 CTU will give you the knowledge you need to keep your plants healthy and strong from spring to fall!